ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 [^4]: Xavier Solau, https://github.com/xaviersolau/DevArticles/tree/e2e_test_blazor_with_playwright, 2022

 ### Our tests
-In our test suite, we have created Unit tests for the `CheepRepository`and `CheepService`.
+In our test suite, we have created Unit tests for the `CheepRepository` and `CheepService`.
 These tests are run on a repository stub imitating the real `CheepRepository`.
-The Unit tests, test most methods in both the `CheepService` and `CheepRepository`.
+These tests cover most of the methods in both `CheepService` and `CheepRepository`.

-Furthermore we have created different End-to-End UI tests, using the Playwright framework, that focus on checking that the _Chirp!_ website runs as intended.
+Furthermore we have created different End-to-End UI tests using the Playwright framework.
+These tests focus on checking that the _Chirp!_ website runs as intended.

 This includes: